 Publishers could do worse than to rely upon the genius of their reporters.
 In Chicago, Sun-Times reporter Kara Spak won a “Jeopardy” quiz show to the tune of $24,001.
 In response to a question about an 1863 poem that mentions “the eighteenth of April in Seventy-Five,” Spak correctly identified the source as “The Midnight Ride of Paul Revere.”
 We don’t believe her employer requires her to contribute her winnings to the company pension fund.
 Had she worked for Tribune Co., we’re not so sure that would have applied.

 This entry was posted on Thursday, September 30th, 2010 at 10:37 pm and is filed under Business News, BusinessModel, Circulation, Demographics, Future of Journalism, Journalism, Newspapers, OnlineMedia.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.